 Minimum carrier is 10 gpa; use 20 gpa for high weed pressure or if residue is heavy.
-Add NIS at 1 qt/100 gal or 1% v/v COC or MSO plus 1 qt/A UAN.
+Add NIS at 0.25% or 1.25% v/v COC or 1% MSO plus UAN or AMS.

 May be tank-mixed with other labeled herbicides including 2-4-DB, Select, or Poast.
 When tank-mixing, follow additive guidelines according to the product label.
 Follow rotational crop guidelines for succeeding crops.
 If a stand is lost after application, allow a 4-month interval before planting alfalfa.